novalabsxyz/devdocs/blockchain/consensus-protocol.md

 #### Consensus Group Member Deselection

-In addition to the **Active** and **Location** filters, each election uses a phased approach to migrating out only a subset of the existing Consensus Group Members over a series of epochs.
+In addition to the **Active** and **Unique Location** filters, each election uses a phased approach to migrating out only a subset of the existing Consensus Group Members over a series of epochs.
 Specifically, each new Consensus Groups retains `12` of previous `16` members.
 This is done to make additional use of the CG members that have already been elected and have proven their ability to mine blocks and distribute `HNT`.
 Put another way:

 * Each election, typically four new Consensus Group members are elected.
 The other 12 are from the previous CG election.
-* Once elected, a Hotspot can typically be part of up to four consecutive Consensus Groups.
-* Poorly performing CG members are likely to be deselected before their four epoch limit is reached.
+* Poorly performing CG members are more likely to be part of the replaced than other CG members.
-* Once a Hotspot is deselected from a Consensus Group, it's not eligible to be elected to another group until the other 15 members that were in its group are completely cycled out.
-This would be four elections into the future.

 ## The Mining Process